Saadman120/Pokedex/project_n3w2b/README.md

 players.

 Hence, the following application will present players with a database of Pokemon (will not include every Pokemon till now as that will increase the time to build a database of Pokemon by a lot).
-Each Pokemon will have an image and basic information about its species listed in its tab that the player can use to find specific information that they may require at the time.
+Each Pokemon will have basic information about its species listed in its tab that the player can use to find specific information that they may require at the time.